joeguilmette/ee-vvv-wordmove/readme.md

 Use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) and [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) to create an easily replicated local development environment with multiple Wordpress installs.

 - Follow the instructions over at [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to get VirtualBox, Vagrant and VVV going.
 You can hold off on running `$ vagrant up` for now.
-- Use [HHVVVM](https://github.com/johnjamesjacoby/hhvvvm) with VVV for HHVM support.
 - Use [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) to create new local WordPress installs and to provision your Vagrant box with Wordmove and other useful tools not included in VVV.
 	- Create a folder `vvv/www/domain.com/` and add the three files, `vvv-hosts`, `vvv-init.sh` and `vvv-nginx.conf`.
 	- Modify each of them to fit your project.